 Report Types

-Ethiack offers two vital reports for every event: a Technical Report with detailed technical findings and mitigation steps, and an Executive Report, which distills findings into business impact insights for executives and administrators.
+Ethiack offers three vital reports for every event: a Technical Report with detailed technical findings and mitigation steps, an Executive Report, which distills findings into business impact insights for executives and administrators, and a Customer-Facing Report, which provides a high-level overview of the company's security posture to demonstrate transparency and build trust with customers and stakeholders.

-Ethiack offers comprehensive reporting for both machine hacking and human hacking events, each serving distinct purposes.
-These reports play a vital role in conveying the assessment's findings and implications.
+The comprehensive reporting is available for both machine hacking and human hacking events, each serving distinct purposes.
+These reports are vital in conveying the assessment's findings and implications.
 Let's explore the types of reports provided and their specific purposes:

 1. Technical Report: